 Children who do not respond to behavioral interventions could be candidates for pharmacological treatment of insomnia that should always be considered in combination with behavioral treatment.(Angriman et al., 2015)(Pelayo & Yuen, 2012)

-Due to the lack of controlled studies, there are no sleep medications approved by the FDA or European Medicines Agency (EMA) for pediatric insomnia.
+Due to the lack of controlled studies, there are no sleep medications approved by the FDA or European Medicines Agency (EMA) for pediatric insomnia in general and in children with NDDs.
 The most used off-label medications are: sedating antihistamines (e.g., diphenhydramine and hydroxyzine), melatonin, benzodiazepines, α-2–receptor agonists (e.g., clonidine), pyrimidine derivatives (e.g., zaleplon and zolpidem), antipsychotics (e.g. risperidone and quetiapine), and sedating antidepressants (e.g., trazodone and mirtazapine).(Pelayo & Yuen, 2012), but little data exist on their efficacy for the treatment of insomnia in children.(Mindell et al., 2006).

 It should be taken into account that drugs could be initially useful for parent and child relief and in general it is better not to wait a long time to treat insomnia, implementing an immediate brief drug trial rather than act later on a chronic insomnia that has already lasted for several months or years (Pelayo and Dubik, 2008).
 Especially in infants and children, chronic insomnia can lead to maternal depression, family dysfunction and impaired social functioning but also can affect child’s physical and mental health.
 Due to these serious implications for both individuals and society, it is essential to treat insomnia either through education of parents, teachers and other caregivers but also with an effective drug treatment, when the insomnia lead to a disruption of family life, child’s and parents’ health.